 Protecting public drinking water source areas

 The amendments provide access to PDWSAs for defined purposes.
-However, many of the usual PDWSA restrictions still apply to priority areas or protection zones within a PDWSA.
-For example, no water-based activities such as fishing and marroning are permitted unless otherwise specified.
+However, some PDWSA restrictions still apply.
+For example, in surface water PDWSAs, water contact is restricted unless otherwise specified.

 Noongar Customary Activities within Public Drinking Water Source Areas (PDWSA) in the South West (PDF) (Water Corporation).